 You must submit a new Graduate Assistant Application for each academic year for which you are seeking employment.

-Completed applications should be received by 4:30 pm on 15 February 2024 to receive full consideration.
+Completed applications should be received by 4:30 pm on February 15, 2026, to receive full consideration for the 2026-2027 academic year.
 Early applications are encouraged as all available positions may be filled by March 15.
-Individuals applying after 15 February 2024 will be accepted and encouraged to contact the graduate program coordinator to which they are applying.
+Individuals applying after the deadline will be accepted and encouraged to contact the graduate program coordinator to which they are applying.

 Recipients will be notified in writing and issued a contract letter approximately six to eight weeks after the application deadline.